odoo/documentation/content/applications/productivity/documents.rst

 Access rights
 -------------

-To manage your workspace access rights, go to :menuselection:`Documents --> Configuration --> Workspaces`, open the workspace you want to edit, and go to the :guilabel:`Access Rights` tab.
+To manage your workspace access rights, go to the :guilabel:`Access Rights` tab.
 You can add :guilabel:`Write Groups` that can view, create, and edit the workspace's documents.
-You can also add :guilabel:`Read Groups` that can only view the workspace's documents.
+You can also add :guilabel:`Read Groups` that only view the workspace's documents.

 .. tip::
    Enable :guilabel:`Own Documents Only` to limit :guilabel:`Read Groups` and